vernondcole/salt/doc/topics/cloud/vagrant.rst

       # ssh_username: '' # also required when ssh_host is used.
       # target_network: None  # Expected CIDR address range of your bridged network
       # force_minion_config: false  # Set "true" to re-purpose an existing VM
+      # vagrant_env: '' # a string containing environment variables to pass to Vagrant

 The machine can now be created and configured with the following command: